Programs & Services

 • Are you planning a parade or a dance on public property?

 • Do you want to close all or part of a public roadway prior to, during, or after the event?

 • Do you want to barricade or close part of a sidewalk prior to, during, or after the event?

 • Do you want to host the event on City-owned property?

 • Do you plan on having more than 30 participants using public sidewalks or roadways?

 If you answered "yes" to any of these questions, you need a Special Event Permit from the City of Bainbridge Island.
 Please mail or hand-deliver a completed Special Event Permit Application to the Bainbridge Island Police Department with required fees and addendums at least 30 days before the event date.
 The application outlines which fees apply and what information we require.
 We will review the application and contact you immediately if we have questions or need more information.
 If you need help assembling the required addendums, contact Public Safety Administrative Supervisor Barbara Burns at 206-780-4661 or send her an email.

 Vacation House Checks

-If you are concerned about the welfare of someone who lives on the island and you haven't been able to reach them, ask us to do a welfare check.
+If you are concerned about the welfare of someone who lives on the island and you haven't been able to reach them, ask us for a welfare check.
 An officer will be dispatched to the person’s home in an attempt to make contact with them and see if they're okay.
 This service is especially helpful for those living off island who have elderly parents they are unable to reach by phone.
 If you call from within Kitsap County, dial 911.
 If you are calling from outside Kitsap County, dial 360-308-5400.